stonefl/stonefl.github.io/_posts/2020-01-15-run-dataflow-jobs-in-a-shared-vpc-on-gcp.md

 ![shared-vpc-service.JPG]({{site.baseurl}}/img/post/shared-vpc-service.JPG)

-- Add the Dataflow service account from the Service Project, `service-<SERVICE_PROJECT_NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com`, to the Shared VPC with the `Compute Network User` role.
+- Add the Dataflow service account from the Service Project, in the format of `service-<SERVICE_PROJECT_NUMBER>@dataflow-service-producer-prod.iam.gserviceaccount.com`, to the shared subnet with the `Compute Network User` role.
 The Dataflow service account would be created once you enable the Dataflow API, which is one of the settings in Service Project below.
+**Note**: Depending on which mode, e.g. project permission or individual subnet permission, you are using to share the VPC.
+You need to make sure the Dataflow account from the Service project has the `Compute Network User` role in the shared Subnet.

 # Settings in Service Project